Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 The [course materials](http://www.bioconductor.org/help/course-materials/) web page has links to several resources including slides, presentations and packages.
-Recently Dan started adding an 'AMI' link for courses that use them.
+Recently Dan started adding an "AMI" link for courses that use them.
 The AMI contains the packages, sample data and exact version of `R`/`Bioconductor` used.
 This is a convenient, portable way to ensure reproduciblity.
 One can imagine using an AMI or Docker container to